Twenty-one days of daily Bible-based devotional

 God in the new way of the Spirit rather than in the old way of a written code.
 Life in Christ is to

-be characterized by living according to the Spirit rather than slavishly attempting to follow the
+be marked by living according to the Spirit rather than slavishly attempting to follow the letter of the law.

 Purpose of the Law: The law serves to reveal sin.
 It